rainloreley/Spica-iOS/README.md

 ## 🔨 Build & Install

-Spica uses Cocoapods.
-We decided to remove the Pods/ directory from source control so some additional steps are necessary.

 **Reqiured**:
 - Xcode 12

+Spica uses Cocoapods.
+The `Pods/` directory is not under source control so you need to install the pods first.

 1. Make sure you have Cocoapods installed (`pod --version`)
   - If not install it via `sudo gem install cocoapods`